pratikchhya/Visualizing-Doubles/README.md

 1)  Load breweries and beers CSVs into jupyter notebook.
 Make Google Place API calls for each brewery to extract latitude, longitude, and ratings data.
 Munge data to create a final DataFrame.
 Export to CSV for data visualization.

 2)  Scrape beer consumption data using BeautifulSoup and import into jupyter notebook.
 Data munge and format the data into a pandas DataFrame.
-Export to CSV for data visualization
+Export to CSV for data visualization.